Local analysis, no uploads

 Stockfish analyzes locally

 Stockfish 18 runs in your browser via WebAssembly.
-No game data is uploaded—analysis happens entirely on your device.
+Analysis happens entirely on your device.

 4